Spectral multipliers III: Endpoint bounds, intertwining operators, and twisted Hardy spaces: Mihlin multipliers

-The proof will be presented as a series of lemmas.
-For convenience, let $T=m(\sqrt H)$ and $\tilde T=m(\sqrt H)H(-\Delta)^{-1}$, which will play an important part in the proof.
+which will play an important part in the proof.
 The main difficulty is that, as we shall see, only $T$ is $L^2$-bounded, but only $\tilde T$ fulfills the cancellation condition (\ref{cancel}).
 Thus the Calder\'{o}n--Zygmund Theorem \ref{czthm} does not apply directly.

 If $V \in \K_0$, the operator $H(-\Delta)^{-1} = I+V(-\Delta)^{-1}$ is $L^1$-bounded, but need not be $L^p$-bounded for any $p>1$ and is definitely not $L^2$-bounded; on the other hand, $H(-\Delta)^{-1}$ is $\dot H^{-1}$-bounded and same for $T$ and $\tilde T$.